PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-07-beginner-mistakes.md

 The code for both the Java and Kotlin versions can be found [here](/pages/mandelbrot_code).
 I had to move it out because this article was just getting too big with it included.

+Alternatively, you can get the complete source code on GitHub, [here](https://github.com/PragmaticCoding/Blog/tree/master/src/main/kotlin/ca/pragmaticcoding/blog/mandelbrot).

 # Notes on the Refactoring

 ## General Notes

 As seems normal when comments are used, the comments in the Java code were either really obvious or meaningless to me.
 When my reaction to a comment in code is "Duh?", or "What?"
 I usually just delete them and never think about them again.
 Otherwise they just take up valuable screen real estate.
-There was one place where I would have liked to have seen a comment explaining why something was done, but there weren't any there.
+There was one place where I would have liked to have seen a comment explaining why something was done, but, of course, there weren't any there.

 I was surprised to see that the entire application was just one class.
 I've left the Kotlin code the same way because this is really an exercise in correcting issues, not in re-designing the application.
 This should help make it easier to compare the two versions.
 For this reason, I've left the structure of the class largely intact, which is why the menu code is way down at the bottom far away from all of the other layout code.